MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/great-guide.md

 # How to make a great mixed reality guide

-Other online documentation in Dynamics 365 Guides focuses on helping you learn how to use the Dyanmics 365 Guides applications and their various features.
+Other online documentation in [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] focuses on helping you learn how to use the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] applications and their various features.
 This document focuses on how to author great guide content to best communicate instructions to your operators.
-We suggest reading all other documentation first to get a good understanding of how to use the Dynamics 365 Guides applications, and then refer to this documentation to start authoring high-quality guides.
+We suggest reading all other documentation first to get a good understanding of how to use the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] applications, and then refer to this documentation to start authoring high-quality guides.

 ## Get started